-These requirements discussed in this booklet are applicable to individuals with a developmental disability, living in an OPWDD certified residential setting (IRA, ICF, Family Care) and those individuals living in the community who receive OPWDD services.
+Many of the requirements discussed in this booklet are only applicable to individuals living in an OPWDD certified residential setting (IRA, ICF, Family Care).
 This booklet begins with an overview of the various healthcare decision options and then has a specific section for each option that provides more detail regarding requirements and procedures.
 This booklet also includes additional website resources and forms that may be required.